thelfer/MFrontGenericInterfaceSupport/README.md

 # MFrontGenericInterfaceSupport

-This project aims at proving tools (functions, classes, bindings, etc...) to handle behaviours written using `MFront` generic interface.
+This project aims at providing tools (functions, classes, bindings, etc...) to handle behaviours written using `MFront` generic interface.
 For information about `MFront`, see <http://tfel.sourceforge.net>.